 - Not waterproof

-- It fits snug for paddleboarding session and other water sports
+- It fits snugly for paddleboarding sessions and other water sports

 - Designed to offer warmth

-Paddleboard Wetsuit is made using neoprene foam or rubber foam.
-These Paddleboarding wetsuits are designed to keep you warm, especially if wet throughout your paddleboarding adventures.
+A Paddleboard Wetsuit is made using neoprene foam or rubber foam.
+These Paddleboarding wetsuits are designed to keep you warm, especially if wet, throughout your paddleboarding adventures.

-A snug fit suit is a key to undergoing the temperateness your full wetsuit is designed for.
+A snug fit suit is crucial to the temperateness your full wetsuit is designed for.
 It isn’t waterproof.
-Thus, buying a loose fit lets enter too much water and consequently cause chills.
+Thus, buying a loose fit lets you enter too much water and causes chills.

-On the other hand, a snug fit suit will do the job correctly.
-So, it would help if you made sure that the wetsuit you are buying is a snug fit.
+On the other hand, a snug-fit suit will do the job correctly.
+So, it would help if you ensured that the wetsuit you are buying is a snug fit.

-To function, this suit absorbs water and then your natural body heat provides heat to the absorbed water through the neoprene and keeps you warm throughout your water journey.
+To function, this suit absorbs water, and your natural body heat provides heat to the absorbed moisture through the neoprene and keeps you warm throughout your water journey.

-You do not have to wear any clothing underneath the suit, even though based on the temperature you might want to wear at least a thin layer, for example, a full thin liner, or a swimsuit in case you go paddleboarding in extremely cold weather.
+You do not have to wear any clothing underneath the suit, even though, based on the temperature, you might want to wear at least a thin layer, such as a full thin liner or a swimsuit; in a suit, you go paddleboarding in freezing weather.

 Paddleboarders’ wetsuit thickness is generally around 2-3 mm.
-There is also a full-length suit available that helps to cover your whole body and sometimes also includes booties/shorty suits that are generally cut to the elbow as well as above the knee for warmer weather and extreme weather.
+A full-length suit that helps cover your whole body is available and sometimes includes booties/shorty suits that are generally cut to the elbow and above the knee for warmer weather and extreme weather.

-In case you’re paddling in risky weather you should consider buying a thicker wetsuit that you can find at any dive shop.
-It is always a better idea to query other paddleboarders what they are wearing for a specific situation.
+If you’re paddling in dangerous weather, you should consider buying a thicker wetsuit that you can find at any dive shop.
+It is always better to query other paddleboarders about what they wear for a specific situation.
 This will help you to understand which one will suit you the most.

 Pros:

-In case the maximum of the paddleboarding you do involves spending as much time on the board as in the water, then a wetsuit will be a great option for you.
+If the maximum of the paddleboarding you do involves spending as much time on the board as in the water, a wetsuit will be a great option.

 Great For River Surfing

-In case river surfing is something you love doing in play spots & whitewater parks, you are perhaps better off in the wetsuit for safety.
+If you love doing river surfing in play spots & whitewater parks, you are perhaps better off in the wetsuit for safety.

 Swimming Is Easier

-Swimming will be way easier in the wetsuits than in the drysuits.
-Wetsuits are less bulky and buoyant meaning when you swim to the escaping or eddy waves/holes it will be easier for you.
+Swimming will be way more effortless in the wetsuits than in the drysuits.
+Wetsuits are less bulky and buoyant, meaning swimming to the escaping or eddy waves/holes will be easier.

 Warm When in Water

 Wetsuits are generally warm as soon as you enter the water.
-This suit’s appropriate thickness allows you to have proper warmth throughout your water adventures.
+This suit’s appropriate thickness gives you proper warmth throughout your water adventures.

 Cheaper Than Dry Suits

-Wetsuits are usually less expensive as compared to drysuits.
-Although, if you spend hundreds to get a decent suit that comes with all the high-quality features like eco-friendly materials, wool lining, etc, then it may cost you some more than a typical dry suit.
+Wetsuits are usually less expensive as compared to dry suits.
+However, if you spend hundreds to get a decent case with all the high-quality features like eco-friendly materials, wool lining, etc., it may cost you more than a typical dry suit.

-However, you can get a good deal in the off-season on your desired wetsuit.
-So, wait till off-season to make a comparatively cheaper deal.
+However, you can get a good deal on your desired wetsuit in the off-season.
+So, wait till the off-season to make a comparatively cheaper deal.

 Cons: